Richy1989/BedAmbientLight/readme.md

 - MQTT broker (optional)

 **Note:**
-I would suggest some PSRAM, since the in my experience WebServer is unstable with only 512kB RAM an NanoFramework
+I would suggest some PSRAM, since in my experience, the WebServer is unstable with only 512kB RAM running NanoFramework and a WebServer.

 ### Installation